florianfesti/boxes/CONTRIBUTING.rst

 documentation feel free to submit a pull request or open a ticket pointing out what should be changed or even suggesting a better text.

-To get the docs updated the docs need to be build with *make html* in *documentation/src*.
+To check your changes docs need to be build with *make html* in *documentation/src*.
 This places the compliled documentation in *documentation/build/html*.
+You need to have *sphinx* installed for this to work.

 The online documentation gets build and updated automatically by the Travis CI as soon as the changes makes it into the GitHub master branch.